agudeloromero/rename_fastq_files/README.md

 This is a bash script to standarised different types of fasq files:

-Run the script in the directiony where the file are placed.
+Run the script in the directiony where the files are placed.

 Convert:
 ```